 \section{Results}

 Figure \ref{Fig:IncPhoEleV2} shows the inclusive and photonic electron $\vn{2}$ and $\vn{4}$ for the 0-60\% most central Au+Au collisions at 200, 62.4 and 39 GeV.
-The photonic electron $v_2$ is larger than the inclusive electron $v_2$ at low and intermediate $\pt$ ($\pt< 4$~\gevc), which indicates that the NPE $v_2$ has to be smaller than $v_2^I$.
-Figure \ref{Fig:HFEV2} shows the non-photonic electron azimuthal anisotropy at $\sqrt{s_{\rm NN}} = $ 200 GeV (a), and 62.4 and 39 GeV (b).
-We observe finite $\vn{2}$ and $\vn{4}$ for $\pt>0.5$~\gevc\ at 200~GeV.
+The photonic electron $v_2$ is larger than the inclusive electron $v_2$ at low and intermediate $\pt$ ($\pt< 4$~\gevc), which indicates that the \HFE\ $v_2$ has to be smaller than $v_2^I$.
+Figure \ref{Fig:HFEV2} shows the \HFE\ elliptic flow $v_2$ at $\sqrt{s_{\rm NN}} = $ 200 GeV (a), and 62.4 and 39 GeV (b).
+We observe positive $\vn{2}$ and $\vn{4}$ for $\pt>0.5$~\gevc\ at 200~GeV.
 At high $\pt$, the $\vn{2}$ and $\vn{EP}$ results are consistent with each other, as expected.
-There is an increase of $v_2$ with $\pt$ for $\pt>4$~\gevc, which is probably an effect of jet-like correlations.
-We estimate the strength of these correlations for $\pt>2.5$~\gevc\ using \HFE--hadron correlations in \pp\ at $\sqrt{s}=$~200 GeV~\cite{Aggarwal:2010xp}; the non-flow correlations in \pp\ are scaled by hadron multiplicity in Au+Au, similarly to Ref.~\cite{STAR:highpT:v2}.
-If we assume that non-flow correlations in \pp\ are similar to those in Au+Au, then the non-flow in Au+Au can be estimated by
+There is a hint of an increase of $v_2$ with $\pt$ for $\pt>4$~\gevc, which is probably an effect of jet-like correlations.
+We estimate the strength of these correlations for $\pt>2.5$~\gevc\ using \HFE--hadron correlations in \pp\ at $\sqrt{s}=$~200 GeV~\cite{Aggarwal:2010xp}; the non-flow correlations in \pp\ are scaled by the hadron multiplicity in Au+Au collisions, similarly to Ref.~\cite{STAR:highpT:v2}.
+If we assume that the non-flow correlations in \pp\ are similar to those in Au+Au collisions, then the non-flow in Au+Au reactions can be estimated by